nantius/MyReads/README.md

 - Currently reading
 - Want to Read
 - Read

-the user can search for books and assign them to these three shelves.
+### The user can search for books, assign them to these three shelves and remove the books from the shelves.

 ## Setup
 - Download / git clone